R2Northstar/NorthstarDocs/docs/Modding/guides/keyvalue/localisation.md

 # Localisation

-For your content to reach as many people as possible, it is important to have it translated in users\' natural language.
+For your content to reach as many people as possible, it is important to have it translated in users' natural language.
 This guide will help you do that!

 ## Languages list

 Languages natively supported by Titanfall2 are:

 - English
 - French
 - German
 - Italian
 - Japanese
 - Portuguese
 - Russian
 - Spanish
 - Traditional Chinese (`"tchinese"`)

 ## Create translation files

-Here\'s what a translation file looks like:
+Here's what a translation file looks like:

 ``` json
 "lang"